Undistraction/default-template/README.md

 # Default Template

-This is a script to bootstrap a new app with all the files needed to begin.
+This is a script to bootstrap a new lib with all the files needed to begin.

 ## Files